tranSMART-Foundation/transmart/transmartApp/README.md

 instance a snapshot from the [i2b2-tranSMART Foundation's][2] CI/build servers, for snapshots of the i2b2-tranSMART Foundation's GitHub repository.
 In order to run the WAR, an application server is required.
-The only supported one is [Tomcat][3], from the 7.x line, though it will most likely work on others.
+The only supported one is [Tomcat][3], from the 7.x and 8.x lines, though it will most likely work on others.

 In addition, an Oracle 12 or PostgreSQL database installed with the proper schema and data is required.
 This can be prepared with the